arsho/programming-challenges/SolveAPuzzle/README.md

 - The degree of vertex D is 2
 - The degree of vertex E is 3

 It has 2 vertices (vertex B and vertex E) with odd degree.
-Thus, the graph is said to have Eulerian path.
+Thus, the graph is said to have an Eulerian path.
-So, we can draw this graph on a paper without lifting the pencil from the paper and without using any edges twice.
+So, we can draw this graph on paper without lifting the pencil from the paper and without using any edges twice.
+We should return `true` for this case.

 #### Example 2